Psychology Internship Training Program

 The agency employs a comprehensive evaluation model developed by a task force of the APA's Council of Chairs of Training Councils (CCTC; APA, 2004).
 This model recognizes the importance of evaluating not only the acquisition of counseling, intervention, and teaching skills, but of other elements of professional development and functioning (i.e., cognitive, emotional, psychological, interpersonal, technical, and ethical functioning).

 A licensed psychologist is responsible for the direct supervision of an intern's counseling and psychotherapy cases.
 Interns meet with their primary supervisor for two hours a week and may consult more frequently as needed.
 Each intern also receives regular feedback about other UCC experiences from permanent clinical staff members directly responsible for those activities.
 Early in the training year a preliminary review is conducted so that adjustments in interns’ training and responsibilities may be made when needed.
 Twice a year, permanent clinical staff members provide comprehensive formal, quantitative, written evaluations.
-(Please see trainee evaluations in the Psychology Internship Training Manual.)
+(Please see trainee evaluations in the Psychology Internship Training Manual).
 This evaluative feedback is aggregated, summarized, and presented to each intern.
-Similarly, interns complete written evaluations about the quality and style of the supervision that they have received and share that information with their supervisors twice a year.
+Similarly, interns complete written evaluations about the quality and style of the supervision that they have received.
 A written report on each intern's performance is sent semiannually to the director of the intern's academic program.
 At the end of their internship, psychology interns complete an Exit Survey and an Exit Interview with the Training Director, once their evaluations have been finalized.

 Training Opportunities